+Employee engagement is an important part of Lexmark's community and culture.
+Two-way conversations are encouraged, and Lexmark's commitment to communication is reflected in the Open Door Program, which enables employees to discuss issues and concerns with multiple levels of management.
 Employees have many opportunities to be engaged in corporate social responsibility.
 Recycling and conserving environmental resources is common practice for employees at all of our Lexmark locations.
 Volunteer activities are frequently available for participation and are shared through internal social media.
-Diversity Network groups and social groups sponsor activities that welcome all employees to join in, making a difference in the world in which we live.
-Lexmark has a group of environmental advocates that are focused on promoting sustainability activities and education.
+In addition, Diversity Network groups and social groups sponsor activities that welcome all employees to join in.
+Lexmark also has a team of environmental advocates that are focused on promoting sustainability activities and education.
 In the U.S., a tool is available for employees to track health, wellness and sustainability tasks.
-Many of these tasks are set up in the form of fun competitions and personal goals and have monetary rewards.
+Many of these tasks are set up in the form of fun competitions and personal goals, and have monetary rewards.